tatarmb4s/PowerShellScripts/Most Useful/Git/Readme.md

 - **`gtcm`**: Git Commit with a title and optional description.
 - **`gtps`**: Git Push.
 Stages changes, optionally commits with a title and description, and pushes them to the remote repository.
 - **`gtpr`**: Git Pull Rebase.
 Rebases local changes on top of the latest remote changes.
 - **`gtprps`**: Git Pull Rebase, Commit, and Push.
-Rebases local changes, then optionally commits and pushes changes with a title and description.
+Optionally commits with a title and description then Rebases local changes, and pushes changes.

 Each function includes help documentation accessible via `Get-Help`.